casey/just/README.md

 augroup END
 ```

-If you use another editor, feel free to send me the commands necessary to get syntax hilighting working and send them to me, so that I may include them here.
+Feel free to send me the commands necessary to get syntax hilighting working in your editor of choice so that I may include them here.

 ### justfile grammar